PoisotLab/ms_network_prediction/manuscript.md

 create spatiotemporal mismatches and affect encounter rates between species [@Gilman2010FraCom], which will further shift the distribution of species across space.
-New interactions will also appear between species that are not currently co-occuring [@Gilman2010FraCom].
+New interactions will also appear between species that are not currently co-occurring [@Gilman2010FraCom].
 Only by forecasting how species will interact can we hope to have an accurate portrait of how biodiversity will be distributed under the future climate.

-Forecasting how climate change will alter biodiversity is also crucial for maximizing conservation outcomes.
+Forecasting how climate change will alter biodiversity is also crucial for maximising conservation outcomes.
 Improving SDMs through interactions is crucial for conservation, as nearly 30% of models in SDM studies are used to assess population declines or landscape ability to support populations [@Araujo2019StaDis].
 Reliable predictions about how ecological networks